Joannarama/Project_1/README.md

 ### Building and Maintaining

-GitHub was used as version control software to maintain, upload and share code with other developers.
+GitHub was used as version control software to maintain, upload and share code.

-GitPod was used to write the code.
+GitPod was used to write and update the code.

 ### Commits